firasd/vibesbench/README.md

 ## AI Ontology

+> &ldquo;We must consider both the ultimate end and all clear sensory evidence, to which we refer our opinions&rdquo; &mdash; Epicurus

 Our view is that AI models do not need interiority to be funny or thoughtful.
 So we quote them.

 > "You can write that down and put a dash in front of it, and put my name at the bottom." &mdash; Mitch Hedberg